Our Story

 Namaste!

-It all began in 2003 when I (Joh.....yes, spelled with an 'h') took off from my home in Australia on a solo globe-trotting adventure.
-Stricken with the travel bug since childhood and armed with a vague plan to reconnect with my post-divorce self whilst traversing 4 continents, I arrived firstly in the Himalayan Kingdom of Nepal.
+In 2003 I (Joh.....yes, spelled with an 'h') took off from my home in Australia on a solo globe-trotting adventure.
+A keen traveller, I was armed with a vague plan to reconnect with my post-divorce self whilst traversing 4 continents.
+I arrived firstly in the Himalayan Kingdom of Nepal.

 Strangely, Nepal had never been on my list during the planning process.
 I was starting with India, heading through South East Asia, Zambia, Egypt, Morocco, onto the UK and Scotland (had a job teed up there) then finally seeing parts of South America I had previously missed before potentially going home to Adelaide.
-It wasn't until virtually a few days before departing Adelaide that my boss at the time scolded me for being so careless.
-She'd had a life-changing time in Kathmandu and encouraged me to change my flights.
+It wasn't until just a few days before departing Adelaide that my boss at the time scolded me for being so careless.
+She'd had a life-changing time in Kathmandu and encouraged me to change my flights to include it.
 So I did.
 And the rest is history as they say!

 I vividly recall my debut in the hullabaloo of Kathmandu.
 With a few overseas adventures already under my belt, I'd laughed off my bosses warnings of culture shock in the Nepali capital.
 Pfft....if I'd coped with the likes of Lima, La Paz, Denpasar and Delhi I was confident of taking this ancient city in my stride.